enduserrr/webserv/README.md

 # WEBSERV

-*"This is when you finally understand why a URL starts with HTTP"*

 ## Project Overview

 The aim of this project was developing relatively simple HTTP/1.1 server in C++.
-The server is designed to handle client requests, serve static content, process CGI scripts, manage file uploads and deletions, and support GET, POST & DELETE HTTP methods and configurations.
+Our server is designed to handle client requests, serve static content, process CGI scripts, manage file uploads and deletions, and handle any possible errors ensuring server stays up persistently.

 ## Table of Contents